kureta/kureta.xyz/content/post/euclidean-fibonacci-rhthyms.md

 So, for any `euclid(a, b)` our final algorithm for calculating the rhythm in beat notation is as follows:

 1. take the quotient and remainder of a/b
-2. if remainder is not 0 set a = b and b = remainder and repeat until remainder is 0.
+2. if remainder is not 0 set a = b and b = remainder and repeat steps 1-2 until remainder is 0.
-3. apply our operation to the list of all quotients starting from the end.
+3. apply our operation to the list of all quotients starting from the end (whic is also called a *right-fold*.

 | a | b | quotient | remainder|
 | --- | --- | --- | --- |